Gobinath1994/AI_Reception_Agent/README.md

 ## 📄 License

-This project is internal and customized for Johnston Group Australia.
+MIT License — You’re free to use, adapt, and redistribute this tool for internal or commercial purposes.

 ---

 ## 🤝 Contributing

-Feel free to propose improvements, UI updates, or add support for online services (like stock check or live chat).
+Contributions are welcome!
+Add new features, improve the UI, or suggest integrations (e.g., CRM, live support, appointment booking).

 ---

-Built with ❤️ to streamline reception and customer experience.
+Built with ❤️ to streamline receptionist tasks and improve user experience — 100% offline, customizable, and privacy-focused.

+---